dotnet/AspNetCore.Docs/aspnetcore/signalr/configuration.md

 ### Configure stateful reconnect

 SignalR stateful reconnect reduces the perceived downtime of clients that have a temporary disconnect in their network connection, such as when switching network connections or a short temporary loss in access.
+Stateful reconnect is available in ASP.NET Core 8.0 and later.

 Stateful reconnect achieves this by: